User-Shabab/2024-GCSE-Revision/README.md

 - Biology
 - Chemistry
 - Physics
+Once those done, then will hopefully add in:
+- English
+- Computer Science
+- Mathematics

 Most of us students always work on the laptop or computer, so if a program can be made, there won't be a pile of papers in the abyss of a backpack.